msusol/n8n-local-podman/README.md

 n8n-local-podman % podman-compose -f podman-compose.yaml up -d
 ```

 This will start the n8n container in detached mode.
+See the containers in Podman Desktop:

 ![](images/podman-compose.png)

-Access n8n by opening your web browser and navigating to http://localhost:5678.
+Access `n8n` by opening your web browser and navigating to http://localhost:5678.
 You'll be prompted to log in using the credentials specified in the environment variables.

 ```zsh